Julián Morrinson

 Julián Alberto Morrinson Gales ([xuˈljam ˈmorinson]; born July 27, 1951) is a former discus thrower from Cuba.
 He competed for his native country at the 1976 Summer Olympics in Montréal, Quebec, Canada, where he did not reach the final in the men's discus throw event.
 He won the gold medal at the 1974 Central American and Caribbean Games.

+His personal best is 64.18 metres set in 1977.